mariovas3/irl-on-graphs/README.md

 * After the relevant output from the above scripts was saved, the results were analysed by the `experiments_analysis.ipynb` notebook in the `notebooks` directory.

-## IRL procedure is based on [Guided Cost Learning - C. Finn paper](https://arxiv.org/abs/1603.00448);
-* The contribution is the addition of per-decision importance samples rather than per-episode ones.
-    * That way each reward
-is weighted by the importance sample from the path up to that point in time, rather than the entire path.
-    * Intuitively, we may have a very likely path up to time $t$, but then a very unlikely continuation up to time $T$.
-If a per-episode importance weight is used, all rewards (even from the part where we had a likely path) get downgraded weights because of the unlikely trajectory sapmled after time $t$.
-    * On the other hand, per-decision samples, more accurately attribute weights based on the path up to observing the current reward.
-* The sampling of the paths is done from a policy trained with the current configuration of the reward $r_\psi$, using the Soft Actor-Critic algorithm (MaxEnt RL algo), [SAC-paper](https://arxiv.org/abs/1812.05905).

-## Side docs for mujoco - used to test policy learners:
-* `pip install -U portalocker`
-* `pip install -U lockfile`
-* `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/<your_name>/.mujoco/mjpro150/bin  # put this in the ~/.bashrc and source the file;`
-* `sudo apt-get install libosmesa6-dev  # fix the missing GL/osmesa.h file error;`
-* `sudo apt-get install patchelf  # fix no such file patchelf error;`
-* Provided you have downloaded mjpro150 and have an access key the following should install `mujoco-py`:
-    `pip install -U 'mujoco-py<1.50.2,>=1.50.1'`